Open Application for Project Financing

 It is appreciated if a separate plan is drawn for dissemination of project results.
 Where necessary, a dedicated dissemination budget can be outlined in the project plan.

 The acceptance process normally followed by NLnet is described here:

 |1||Proposal submission||Any time||See the website for calls|

 |4||Discussing and agreeing of project plans|

 |5||Signing memorandum of understanding (contract)|

 - Open applications for project financing can be submitted any time to the NLnet project selection committee via our web-based application form.
 However, the selection process starts only at the date announced on the website.
 Your proposal will not be rejected when it is received after these dates, rather the assessment of your proposal will be shifted to a next following selection round.

 - In the first two weeks from the start of a selection round, the selection committee makes a first filtering based on the above outlined criteria.
 The project teams will be notified about the outcome of this initial selection in the third week of the round.

 - The second selection round is used to pick projects which not only satisfy the criteria, but also have potentially the most impact on society.
 Project teams will be notified on the results of the second round as soon as possible.
-On this moment, the final answer is given whether NLnet intends to finance the project.
+On this moment, the final answer is given whether NLnet intends to financially support (part of) the project.

-- Subsequently there is a period for submitting additional detail and further negotiation on the project plans(*) and budgeting, as well as examining the project financing contract (see the sample contract in PDF).
+- Subsequently there is a period for submitting additional detail and further negotiation on the project plans(*) and budgeting, as well as examining the memorandum of understanding between NLnet and the project submitter (see the sample MoU in PDF).
 This period might take longer if a third party participates in project financing.
-After that, the project financing contract / memorandum of understanding will be signed.
+After that, the project memorandum of understanding will be signed.